saelarien/why-multi-agent-systems-fail/README.md

 ## Overview

 This dataset presents a unified theoretical framework for analyzing coherence, identity, and instability in distributed systems.
+This framework formalizes a generative layer underlying stability rather than describing stabilized outputs.

 The core thesis: